ahrav/go-gitpack/blog/md/part2.md

 - `0xaa: 6`
 - `0xab: 8`

-> **🎯 Click on any fanout entry above** to see which objects it covers!
-Each entry tells us: "How many objects have a first byte ≤ this value?"
+> Each entry tells us: "How many objects have a first byte ≤ this value?"

 ---

 ## 🏗️ The Pack Index Format

-### 📋 Pack Index File Layout
+### Pack Index File Layout

 1. **Magic + Version (8 bytes)**
 ```